-The fiduciary responsibility for College investments is entrusted to the College Board of Trustees.
+The fiduciary responsibility for college investments is entrusted to the College Board of Trustees.
 In keeping with this responsibility, the Board invests the College's endowment funds in most prudent, conservative and secured manner and in accordance with the guidelines detailed in the College Investment Policy.
-The Board of Trustees approves designation of money managers of College funds.
+The Board of Trustees approves designation of money managers of college funds.

-In the fiscal year ended September 30, 2022, the College's investments from current funds generated net investment loss of \$1,513,321 from endowment fund investments.
+In the fiscal year ended September 30, 2023, the College's investments from current funds generated net investment income of \$1,702,489 from endowment fund investments.
 The College invests endowment fund in Money Market funds managed by Raymond James & Associates, Inc.